 Paychex’s reputation as one of the best employee retirement plan providers is well-deserved.
 The brand offers a great all-in-one solution that includes HR, payroll and employee benefits, in addition to retirement account administration and recordkeeping.
 Like prominent competitor ADP, the company provides a full menu of options so you can choose which Paychex features you’d like.

-Paychex offers a variety of plans ( including traditional 401(k) plans, solo 401(k) plans and SIMPLE IRAs) — especially compared to employee retirement providers.
+Compared to other employee retirement providers, Paychex offers a large variety of plans, including traditional 401(k) plans, solo 401(k) plans and SIMPLE IRAs.
 For example, Guideline only offers safe harbor 401(k) plans while Perfect401(k) only offers traditional 401(k) plans.
 This makes Paychex the ideal solution for businesses seeking a variety of retirement plans/options.

 With Paychex, employers can build a 401(k) plan that includes recordkeeping, administration or plan design – or any combination of those features – including recordkeeper-only services and stand-alone third-party administration.

 Paychex users can also bundle health benefits, payroll and HR services, as well as outsource services to a full-service professional employer organization (PEO).
 A company representative told us that 91% to 92% of the company’s employee retirement customers also use Paychex for payroll.
 In fact, Paychex is also one of our picks for best payroll services.
-That being said, we find this to be an attractive solution for employers who already use Paychex for their HR and payroll needs, as the integrations are simple and convenient.
+For employers who already use Paychex for their HR and payroll needs, adding retirement plans to the mix is straightforward.

 Paychex customers can choose from several types of retirement plans, including traditional 401(k) plans, solo 401(k) plans and SIMPLE IRAs.
 Each of these plans has its own rules and regulations, as determined by the IRS.